Stemmaweb - a collection of tools for stemmatic analysis of texts

 - TEI XML, as exported from the Classical Text Editor tool.
 Please see the documentation here for some guidelines on how to prepare your CTE file for upload.

 - GraphML, as exported from the CollateX tool.

 Once a tradition is successfully uploaded, you may change its name and its language, and choose whether others may view (but not edit) it.

 Stemma editor ("Add a new stemma / Edit this stemma")

 For any text tradition you own, you may associate one or more stemma hypotheses to the tradition.
 Currently the way to specify a stemma is in "dot" format, as documented within the interface for the "Add/edit stemma" buttons.

 Stemma generation via Stemweb ("Run a Stemweb algorithm")

 Given an uploaded collation, it is possible to generate a stemma hypothesis using one of several algorithms.
-This feature, Stemweb, is a service provided by researchers at the HIIT (Helsinki Institute for Information Technology).
+This feature, Stemweb, is a service originally provided by researchers at the HIIT (Helsinki Institute for Information Technology) and now maintained by the DH group at the University of Vienna.
 The algorithms currently available include:

 - RHM: compression-based analysis